nallagondu/production_ed/old_week1_app_router/day2.md

 ## What You'll Build

 A **Business Idea Generator** - an AI-powered SaaS application that:
-- Has a modern React frontend built with Next.js (using Pages Router for stability)
+- Has a modern React frontend built with Next.js (using App Router)
 - Uses TypeScript for type safety
 - Connects to a FastAPI backend
 - Streams AI responses in real-time